MickBuilder/sugar_catch/app_store_description.md

-# **Sweetr - Hidden Sugar Scanner**
+# **Clean Foods - Hidden Sugar Scanner**

 **Struggling with hidden sugars sabotaging your health goals?
-Sweetr is your personal sugar detective that reveals the shocking truth about "healthy" foods.
+Clean Foods is your personal sugar detective that reveals the shocking truth about "healthy" foods.
 Join 50,000+ users who've transformed their health by tracking hidden sugars.**

 ## **The Hidden Sugar Problem**

 Think your yogurt has zero sugar?
 Think again.
 Up to 80% of "healthy" foods contain hidden sugars that sabotage your health goals.
 The average person consumes 17 teaspoons of hidden sugar daily - even in oatmeal, granola bars, and salad dressings.

-## **How Sweetr Works**
+## **How Clean Foods Works**

 ### **1. Instant Barcode Scanning**
 Simply scan any product barcode to instantly reveal its hidden sugar content.
 Our powerful OpenFoodFacts database covers millions of products worldwide.